Ready to say goodbye to debt for good? Learn More

 Deal With Your Car

-You can usually keep your car through a bankruptcy if you can protect your equity in it with bankruptcy exemptions.
-Indiana doesn't have a specific motor vehicle exemption, but you can use the state’s $12,100 wildcard exemption to protect your car and other personal property.
+We explain exemptions more in detail later in this guide.
+But for now it’s helpful to know that Indiana doesn’t have a specific motor vehicle exemption.
+But you can use the state’s $12,100 wildcard exemption to protect your car and other personal property.

-Indiana Bankruptcy Means Test
+Indiana Chapter 7 Bankruptcy Income Limits & Means Test Info

-Data on Median income levels for Indiana
+Data on Median Income Levels for Indiana

-Indiana Median Income Standards for Means Test for Cases Filed In 2024
+Indiana Median Income Standards for Means Test for Cases Filed In 2025

 Household SizeMonthly IncomeAnnual Income

-Data on Poverty levels for Indiana
+Data on Poverty Levels for Indiana

-Indiana Fee Waiver Eligibility for Cases Filed In 2024
+Indiana Fee Waiver Eligibility for Cases Filed In 2025

 Eligible for fee waiver when under 150% the poverty level.